NHS backlog data analysis

 Cancer targets continue to be missed

-The decline in these key indicators shows the level of pressure the system is under, and is a clear sign that significant investment in capacity is needed.
+The poor performance against these key operational standards illustrates the level of pressure the system is under, and is a clear sign that significant investment in capacity is needed.

 Patients are waiting longer for emergency care